Dan Jovevski, Freya Gan, Blaize Pengilly, Natasha

 Dan Jovevski 07:55

 Blaize.
 I think there's some pros and some cons.
 Let's think about the pros first.
 I think what I really love about the 50/20/30 budget rule is that it's simple and very easy to understand.
 And more importantly, it's very easy to action, three bank accounts, two cards, setting up automatic transfers on paper and boom, you're done.
 It really highlights the importance of allocating your money to certain categories.
 And you don't need to add up all your expenses, sit down and try to figure out how much love your life cost each and every single year.
 You simply divvy it up and spend within your means.
-I think this is really, really the the benefit of this type of budget because it reduces the cognitive load to understand how you can maximize keeping with your budget and then also as chiming some of your goals.
+I think this is really, really the the benefit of this type of budget because it reduces the cognitive load to understand how you can maximise keeping with your budget and then also as chiming some of your goals.
 So I really like it.
 One of the cons well maybe not achievable depending on your wage.
 For example, if you're a person that is really living week to week and living quite tightly in terms of meeting your minimum expenses, then this budget may not be a reasonable approach if you if you're really living on the scent of an oily rag blazes also some subjectivity you have to decide for yourself on what is the need and what is a watt for example, if you're going to buy home brand cheese, or do you think expectation

 Blaize Pengilly 09:11